jup-ag/token-list/pull_request_template.md

 - Tweet from your Twitter Account attesting the Mint address, tagging [@JupiterExchange](https://twitter.com/JupiterExchange) and showing community support: https://twitter.com/SolanaValkyrie/status/1721481245060915327
 - Coingecko/ CMC URL (If available): Still working to get coingecko set up for Valkyrie
 ## Validation (Please check off boxes):
-- [ ] The metadata provided in the PR matches what is on-chain (Mandatory)
+- [x] The metadata provided in the PR matches what is on-chain (Mandatory)
-- [ ] Does not duplicate the symbol of another token on Jupiter's strict list (If not, review will be delayed)
+- [x] Does not duplicate the symbol of another token on Jupiter's strict list (If not, review will be delayed)
 - [ ] Is Listed on Coingecko / CMC (Optional, but helpful for reviewers)

 ## Acknowledgement (Please check off boxes)
-- [ ] I did not modify unrelated code.
+- [x] My change matches the format in the file (no spaces between fields).
-- [ ] My token is already live and trading on Jupiter.
+- [x] My token is not live and trading on Jupiter.
-- [ ] !!!
+- [x] !!!
 I read the README section on Community-Driven Validation and understand this PR will be only be reviewed when there is community support on Twitter.